Hussein Rashid: Gulf War

-Post Gulf War Period
+Post Gulf War period

 After the war, Rashid was removed from his position as Chief of Staff, afterward once again made commander of the Republican Guard, and served as a special military advisor to Saddam Hussein.

 Rashid was involved in the suppression of the 1991 Shi'i uprising, for which he would later be accused of war crimes.

-2003 Invasion of Iraq
+2003 invasion of Iraq

 By 2003, Rashid was secretary-general of the Armed Forces Command, and part of Saddam Hussein's "inner circle" that planned a defense in the face of a potential attack from the United States and her allies.

 Iraqi Special Tribunal

 Following the invasion, Hussein was one of several individuals indicted by the Iraqi Special Tribunal for war crimes.
 Specifically Hussein was charged with war crimes and crimes against humanity relating to possible war crimes carried out against the Kurds during the al-Anfal campaign in 1988.
 At the time of the campaign Hussein was serving as Deputy Chief of Staff of the Iraqi Armed Forces.

 The trial began on 21 August 2006 and concluded on 24 June 2007, with Hussein, alongside several others, being found guilty and sentenced to death for war crimes and crimes against humanity.
 In total Hussein was sentenced to three death sentences.
 After his sentence was read out Hussein, alongside fellow former General Sultan Hashim Ahmad al-Tai, spoke out.
-As a result the chief judge, Mohammed Ureibi al-Khalifa, ordered that they should be quickly removed from the court.
-Hussein reportedly shouted “Thanks be to God, we are being executed because we defended our country against thieves and criminals.
-We defended Iraq.”
+As a result, the chief judge, Mohammed Ureibi al-Khalifa, ordered that they should be quickly removed from the court.
+Hussein reportedly shouted "Thanks be to God, we are being executed because we defended our country against thieves and criminals.
+We defended Iraq."

-On 3 October 2007 the Iraqi authorities decided to postpone the date of 's execution.
-On 28 February 2008 a three member Iraqi Presidential Council agreed to the execution of Ali Hassan al-Majid, however did not approve of the execution of either Hussein or Sultan Hashim Ahmad al-Tai.
+On 3 October 2007 the Iraqi authorities decided to postpone the date of Rashid's execution.
+On 28 February 2008 a three-member Iraqi Presidential Council agreed to the execution of Ali Hassan al-Majid, however did not approve of the execution of either Hussein or Sultan Hashim Ahmad al-Tai.
 The Council reportedly argued that Tai and Hussein should not be executed as, being military personnel at the time, they were merely following orders.

 On 2 December 2008 Hussein was given a further life sentence for his role in the 1991 uprising in Iraq.

 On 14 July 2011 Hussein, along with numerous other former high-ranking officials, were transferred from US to Iraqi custody.
 Hussein had been being detained at Camp Cropper near Baghdad International Airport.
 Following the transfer several Iraqi lawmakers renewed their calls on the Presidency to not approve the executions.
 President Talabani had authorized his Shi'ite Vice President Khudair al-Khuzaie to sign the verdict.

 Personal life

-Hussein is married and has three children.
+Hussein is married, and has three children.